John Wick: John Wick: Chapter 5 (TBA)

-Lionsgate officially announced the project in April 2025 at CinemaCon, with Donnie Yen serving as director in addition to reprising the role from John Wick: Chapter 4; while Mattson Tomlin will write a new draft of the previous draft written by Askins, which was based on a pitch from Stahelski and Yen.
-Basil Iwanyk, Erica Lee, and Chad Stahelski will produce the movie, with Yen serving as an executive producer; while Stahelski will oversee production in his franchise role at Lionsgate.
-The story will follow the character released from his role with the High Table and take place chronologically after the events of Chapter 4.
-Rina Sawayama was confirmed to reprise her role as Akira, the following month.
-The project is described as a modern-day classic Hong Kong-style kung-fu movie, and will be a joint-venture production between Lionsgate, Thunder Road Films, and 87Eleven Entertainment.
-Principal photography is scheduled to commence in later that year.

 Untitled animated prequel film (TBA)

 In November 2023, Stahelski announced that an anime-styled animated project was in development.
 Initially conceptualized as a television series, the filmmaker stated that it would feature stories that the creatives believe will be represented best through the Japanese art style.
 In October 2024, Stahelski revealed that the project would now be released as a feature film, and that it will be one of the next installments released in the John Wick franchise.
 Expressing excitement that the franchise would be explored through a different style, the filmmaker stated that the plot will take place chronologically before the events of the first movie, and depict the character's legendary "impossible task" that had allowed him to leave the High Table to be married; an event which was referenced in previous movies.

 Lionsgate officially green-lit the project in April 2025 at CinemaCon, with Reeves confirmed to reprise the lead role through voice acting performance.
 Shannon Tindle directs the film from a script written by Vanessa Taylor.
-The plot was confirmed to take place chronologically before the first movie, while Basil Iwanyk, Erica Lee, Chad Stahelski, and Reeves serving as producers.
+The plot was confirmed to take place chronologically before the first movie, while Basil Iwanyk, Erica Lee, Chad Stahelski, and Reeves served as producers.
 The project will be a joint-venture between Lionsgate, Thunder Road Films, and 87Eleven Entertainment.